mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 **Same person**: I don’t understand that; it sounds like you’re saying death is like getting knocked out or something.

-**Katagiri**: Yeah, knocked out, just knocked out.
+**Katagiri**: Yes, knocked out, just knocked out.
 Let’s imagine you are on an airplane going down to the ground.
-You are scared – not you, everybody is scared, going down.
+You are scared – not just you, everybody is scared, going down.
 And then *boom* – “What is that?”
 Just like *[unintelligible]*; that’s all.

-**Same person**: For example, Ram Daas spoke last Friday, and other stuff I’ve heard from him, he always says that isn’t the end, that there are states of consciousness that continue on.
+**Same person**: For example, when Ram Daas spoke last Friday, and other stuff I’ve heard from him, he always says that isn’t the end, that there are states of consciousness that continue on.

 **Katagiri**: Yes, I understand.
 That is a metaphysical understanding, okay?
 Still metaphysical understanding.
 It’s going on – I understand this.
 Life is going, of course.
 But you cannot say “life is constantly going.”
 What is that?
 How can you show it?
 The eternity of life, death and life connected exactly – how can you show it?
 Well of course we can explain it metaphysically, psychologically, or philosophically – but I am talking about real death itself.
 I told you before ... all beings, death and life, is something connected with each of us individually, otherwise you cannot say life or death.
 But death itself and life itself are completely something you have to deal with directly; that is real death.
 How can you show it?
 Can you?